nlkitai/nlux/pipeline/npm/highlighter/README.md

 NLUX _(for Natural Language User Experience)_ is an open-source JavaScript library that makes it simple to integrate powerful large language models (LLMs) like ChatGPT into your web app or website.
-With just a few lines of code, you can add conversational AI capabilities and interact with your favourite LLM.
+With just a few lines of code, you can add conversational AI capabilities and interact with your favorite LLM.

 ### Key Features 🌟